Primary

 Keep your shoulders pressed into the ground as your hips rotate.
 Move slowly and controlled, reaching your foot as far across as comfortable.
 Let your hips rotate naturally but maintain shoulder contact with the floor.
 Alternate sides fluidly.

-Want Scorpion Stretch in your program?
+See where Scorpion Stretch fits in your weekly plan

 Lie face down with arms out to sides.